Petar Leković: World War I

 Together with the other prisoners, he was taken first to Raška, and then to Kragujevac.
 From there, they were taken by train to a prison camp in Hungary, not far from Budapest.
 The living conditions in this camp were extremely difficult, and the food was especially poor.
 Due to the bad conditions, the prisoners protested, and during the protest, Petar was at the head of a group and in the delegation for negotiations with the camp administration.
 In order to improve the food of the detainees, the camp administration then decided to send the prisoners to work on the surrounding properties.
 Peter was assigned to a certain Janos, whom he helped with field jobs.
 From the boss, when he worked, he received news about the October Revolution in Russia and the bad situation on the Austro-Hungarian fronts.
-Encouraged by this news, Peter decided to flee, but after a few days, he was captured and returned to the camp.
+Encouraged by these news, Petar decided to flee, but after a few days, he was recaptured.

 After the signing of the armistice in November 1918, all prisoners of war left the camp near Budapest and came to Belgrade, from where they returned to their homes.
 Shortly after arriving in his native village, Petar was called to the unit to which he belonged before his capture.
 In Zagreb, he reported to the command of the Fifth Infantry Regiment, where he had to describe in detail how he was captured and how long he was in captivity.
 After the check, he was sent to Jelenje, near Rijeka, where his unit was located.
 Arriving at the unit, Petar did not find many of his war comrades from 1914 and 1915, because many were killed during the crossing of Albania and on the Salonika front.
 Due to exhaustion, Peter's health deteriorated sharply after returning to the unit, and he was soon discharged from the army.